sobhanblr/Assignment-5.1/README.md

 Blinking animation displayed in app on TextView

-README, Screenshot of output, Apk file and Source Code is uploaded in Jit
+README, Screenshot of output, Apk file and Source Code is uploaded in git